Illinois Confederation: Government

-Although specific dates are unknown, the Illinois Confederation had at one time been one large nation without any divisions of smaller tribes.
-They were divided into smaller groups once their population proved to be too large to meet effective hunting and agricultural needs.
-But even after the split, all the tribes maintained a strong sense of unification as one nation of the Illini.
-The structures of authority are set out to have one central authority, called the Great Chief, and Chiefs under him that lead each individual tribe.
-One such Great Chief that is noteworthy in European history is Mamantouensa, who even traveled to France.
-Direct political leadership was established and maintained by peace chiefs, who were in charge of organizing communal hunting expeditions and communicating with leaders of other tribes.
-Although highly respected, peace chiefs did not have the authority of village chiefs, and made decisions that were enforced through persuasion over force.
-War chiefs had the power to plan and lead raids on other tribes.
-These roles were not inherited, but could be achieved through a demonstration of great battle skills, as well as through convincing the other warriors that his manitou could guide them into a successful raid.
-For those who died in the battle, it was the war chief's role to compensate the families of the deceased through gifts and lead another raid against those who killed the warrior as a means to enact vengeance.
-Primarily only men were allowed to be chiefs, although women sometimes had leadership roles in the community as village chiefs.
+Although specific dates are unknown, the Illinois Confederation had at one time been one large nation without tribal divisions, subdivided only when its population proved too large to sustain effective hunting and agricultural activity.
+Even after the split, all tribes maintained a strong sense of unity as one nation.
+The structures of authority centered on one paramount figure—the Great Chief—with subordinate chiefs leading each individual tribe.
+One such Great Chief noteworthy in European history is Mamantouensa, who traveled to France.
+Direct political leadership was maintained by peace chiefs, who organized communal hunting expeditions and communicated with leaders of other tribes.

-Though chiefs had the authority of political power and were widely respected by the people, the egalitarian society of the Illinois presented a more democratic environment in which important decisions that effected the community were made by tribal consensus.
-It was only through the expansion of European ideals and direct contact with French officials that influenced the chiefs to wield greater power over their people.
-By the 1760s, the rise of a new chief had to be approved by colonial authorities.
+While highly respected, peace chiefs did not wield the authority of village chiefs; their decisions were enforced through persuasion rather than force.
+War chiefs held the power to plan and lead raids on other tribes.
+These roles were not inherited, but could be achieved through demonstrated battle skill and the ability to convince other warriors that one's manitou could guide a successful raid.
+It was the war chief's role to compensate the families of those killed in battle through gifts, and to lead retaliatory raids.
+Primarily only men were allowed to be chiefs, though women sometimes held village-level leadership roles.

-Because a true confederation refers to different groups of people who, although linked as one nation, are culturally distinct, the Illinois, in the direct definition of the word, are more a segmented tribe rather than a confederation.
-They share a common language and are culturally similar throughout their tribes.
-Instead of having multiple individual tribe leaders that assume full authority, the Illinois also had one Grand Chief that centralized power over all of the tribes.
+Though chiefs held political authority and were widely respected, the egalitarian character of Illinois society produced a more democratic environment in which important decisions affecting the community were made by tribal consensus.
+It was only through direct contact with French colonial officials that chiefs were influenced to wield greater power over their people; by the 1760s, the elevation of a new chief required approval by colonial authorities.
+Because a true confederation refers to distinct groups linked as one nation, the Illinois—sharing a common language and cultural framework throughout their tribes and governed by a single Grand Chief—are more accurately described as a segmented tribe than a confederation in the strict sense.